 Who are we?

 David has more than 20 years’ experience as a financial/business journalist, economist and entrepreneur, having worked for a number of prominent businesses including the Economist Group, Schroders, Dow Jones and Financial News.
 He has an intimate knowledge of family businesses, having edited CampdenFB and Campden FO, magazines for the global family enterprise community, and the EY Family Business Year Book.
 He also founded Wealth Bulletin, a website which he sold to Dow Jones.
-He is a graduate of London School of Economics and the School of Oriental & African Studies.
+He is a graduate of London School of Economics and the School of Oriental & African Studies, University of London.